Learn all about rivers........

 Where does all that water go?

-As the illustration at left shows, the rain falls and collects in the valley, then the water usually flows on to other rivers and eventually to the sea.
+As the illustration shows, the rain falls and collects in the valley, then the water usually flows on to other rivers and eventually to the sea.
 After the water reaches the sea, some of it evaporates and forms clouds.
 These clouds drift over the land and release rain back into the watershed.
 This is the cycle of water.
 Some may ask, "What happens if it doesn't rain for a long time?"
 That is a good question because we will still see water flowing in the river, even during droughts.
 The answer is groundwater.
 When the river level gets low the water that is in the ground seeps into the riverbed and helps to keep the river flowing, even though it will be much lower than normal.

 What is a divide?